sweet potato dog treats

 Can you freeze these sweet potato dog treats?

-Yes, these can be freezed thankfully, as this makes a lot of treats.
+Yes, these can be frozen thankfully, as this recipe makes a lot of treats.
 Once the sweet potato treats are cooled, place them in a zip lock bag.
 I use a straw to suck the air out of the bag.
 They should last for up to 3 months in the freezer.

 To defrost, place them in the refrigerator to thaw.